 Vector art is created using vector illustration software programs, such as Adobe Illustrator or Corel Draw.
 These programs use mathematic equations and geometric primitives (points, lines, and shapes) to create art that is clean, camera ready, and can be scaled infinitely, without any loss of quality or fidelity.

-You’ll notice how, in the Raster art file, the edges of the art become distorted when the picture is enlarged.
+You’ll notice how, in the Raster art example, the edges of the art become distorted when the picture is enlarged.
 You’ll also notice how there are hundreds of shades of green in the Raster file, but only one shade of green in the Vector file.

 Is My Art Vector?